phunware/maas-mapping-ios-sdk/README.md

 	to your podfile, then the dependencies of `PWCore` and `PWLocation` are automatically added.

-* Then add navigation icons the `Framework/MNW_Images.xcassets` to your project.

-* Disable Bitcode by following these steps:
-1. Select your project target.
-2. Select Build Settings
-3. Navigate to Build Options > Enable Bitcode
-4. Set to NO

 ## Documentation

 Framework documentation is included in the the repository's `Documents` folder in both HTML and Docset formats.
 You can also find the [latest documentation online](http://phunware.github.io/maas-mapping-ios-sdk/).